ubc-library-rc/gis-intro-qgis/content/qgis-gui.md

 Even though Vancouver currently appears to be floating in a sea of white, your shapefile is georeferenced meaning QGIS knows where on Earth Vancouver is.
 Adding a basemap helps give your map spatial context.
 While this step is **not required** for this workshop, below are instructions to add a web-based basemap to your project.

 ### Install Plugin
 [QGIS plugins](https://plugins.qgis.org/) are user developed tools that extend QGIS functionality beyond the basics.
-To access basemaps, we'll first install the OpenLayers plugin.
+To access basemaps, we'll first install the QuickMapServices plugin.
 Click on the **Plugin** menu at the top of your screen and select **Manage and Install Plugins...**
 ![Install plugin](install-plugin_20221024.png)

 In the dialogue box that opens, select **All** as a search category on the left and type "QuickMapServices" as one word.
 Install the plugin and close the dialogue box.